Kingxukai/linux/Documentation/networking/packet_mmap.rst

     if (status == TP_STATUS_KERNEL)
 	retval = poll(&pfd, 1, timeout);

-It doesn't incur in a race condition to first check the status value and then poll for frames.
+It doesn't incur in a race condition to first check the woke status value and then poll for frames.

 Transmission process